Isotuning With Applications To Scale-Free Online Learning: APPLICATIONS

 In this section we show how the results we obtain for online gradient descent in \cref{sec:null_updates} can be generalized to FTRL with any regularizer that is 1-strongly convex to a given norm $\|\cdot\|$.
 As discussed in \cref{sec:null_updates}, we use null updates to restore the adaptivity to small losses for unbounded domains, that was lost for the SOLO FTRL regret bound whose regret is dominated by the $O(L\sqrt{T})$ term, where $L=\max_{t\in[T]} \|\loss_t\|_*$.

-We first consider FTRL with isotuning but without null updates (similar to AdaFTRL~\citep[appendix B.1]{orabona2018solo}), then we construct a meta-algorithm that filters out the exceedingly large losses before sending the losses to the subalgorithm.
+We first consider FTRL with isotuning but without null updates (similar to AdaFTRL~\citep[appendix B.1]{orabona2018solo}), then we construct a meta-algorithm that filters out the exceedingly large losses before sending the losses to the subalgorithm, but still updates $\Delta$.
 The resulting (compound) algorithm is called isoFTRL (see \cref{alg:FTRLnull}).

 First we recall (and slightly generalize) an intermediate bound for AdaFTRL.